Tag: Steve D’Agostino

 ‘Impenetrable Inevitable’ in particular came over like a futuristic crime thriller theme while ‘Collision Architecture’ had its haunting overtones enhanced further by a monochromatic screen test of a raven haired beauty broadcast in flickering UHF.
 The closing ‘Empty Clothing Blows Across a Beach’ provided a fittingly minimal but disturbing ambience, but its lengthy build and conclusion again confused those desperate to show a more conventional mode of appreciation after the 44 minute set.

 A presentation such as this is tricky to pull off in a traditional pop art manner, certainly with the absence of vocals and lighting focussed on the performers.
+But ‘Evidence Of Time Travel’ successfully made sense with its accompanying visuals.

-Anyone familiar with the films used during previous JOHN FOXX live shows would have appreciated the tastefully collaged images of men in suits, Renaissance sculptures and distorted lines to go with the stark music.
+Anyone familiar with the films used during previous John Foxx live shows would have appreciated the tastefully collaged images of men in suits, Renaissance sculptures and distorted lines to go with the stark music.

 With thanks to Steve Malins at Random PR and Rob Harris at Metamatic